bool3max/mserve/README.md

 Here are some benchmarks showing before and after results after implementing threading:

 ```
+time it takes 10 clients to fully receive and void a 1.7GiB file from mserve -- see client.c

 single-threaded:                  5732.4ms @ 1.7GiB with 128KiB buffer size (i5 6600 @ 3.9Ghz, 2133Mhz RAM, kernel 5.6.7, compiled with gcc 9.3.0 w/ -O3)
 multi-threaded (no thread pool):  2539.4ms @ 1.7GiB with 128KiB buffer size (i5 6600 @ 3.9Ghz, 2133Mhz RAM, kernel 5.6.7, compiled with gcc 9.3.0 w/ -O3)
 ```